hbod8/csci345/REPORT.md

 ## Role, Room, Scene, and SetRoom

 These classes use only use data coupling as it only implements getters and setters and does not violate information hiding.

+# Design Patterns

+## Model View Controller

+We heavily relied on the MVC design pattern throughout our implementation of deadwood.
+Our 3 packages reflect this idea as each package reflects one of the structures.

+## Adapter

+Although not fully implemented, while making our conroller class we thought about how portable it would be if we wanted to change the view.
+We coudld even return too a commandline implementation without changing GameController.java or the model.